CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/02_Project_Charter.md

 *   **Phase 1 (Validation):**
     *   Develop a functional mockup of the platform.
+    *   Develop the "Credentialing Function SDK" as an authorization method, including a scalable dashboard interface.
-    *   Secure a partnership with POK Technology.
+    *   Secure a partnership with Lit Protocol.
     *   Successfully run a pilot with 12 historical documents.
 *   **Phase 2 (Core Development):**
     *   Develop the full backend and frontend of the platform.
     *   Onboard 144 historical documents.
-    *   Issue 12 verifiable credentials.
+    *   Issue 12 verifiable credentials using the Credentialing Function SDK.
 *   **Phase 3 (Public Launch):**
     *   Go-live with the CNMH (Centro Nacional de Memoria Histórica).
     *   Go-live with PBI (Peace Brigades International).